Effects of the measurement power on states discrimination and dynamics in a circuit-QED experiment: Results of the ``fits''

 \section{Results of the ``fits''}

 We present in Fig.~\ref{ratesfreqfitcoeff} the prefactors used for the theory curves plotted in Fig.~\ref{powerdepeven}.
 They were obtained by a manual adjustment to account at best for the overall dependence of the excitation and relaxation rates, with more weight given to the low photon number points.
-Since $\Gamma_\downarrow$ is found to decay with $\overline{n}$ at low $\overline{n}$, we essentially tried to reproduce the relaxation by a combination of the Purcell-induced and dressed relaxation terms.
-Symmetrically, excitation rates were mainly accounted for by a combination of thermal-photon-induced excitation and dressed excitation.
-To improve the agreement at large $\overline{n}$, it was also necessary to include some contribution increasing with $\overline{n}$, which can be done in different ways.
-For cases when $f_q<f_r$ the dressed dephasing was the best option.
-In some cases we have also included cross-contributions (relaxation- and Purcell-induced).
-The prefactors may seem large in Fig.~\ref{ratesfreqfitcoeff} but they are multiplied by very small renormalization coefficients.
+Since $\Gamma_\downarrow$ is found to decay with $\overline{n}$ at low $\overline{n}$, we essentially tried to reproduce the relaxation by a combination of dressed and Purcell relaxation terms.
+Symmetrically, excitation rates were mainly accounted for by a combination of dressed and inverse-Purcell excitation.
+To improve the agreement of the excitation rates at large $\overline{n}$, we included contributions increasing with $\overline{n}$, which can be done in different ways.
+For cases when $f_q<f_r$ the dephasing-induced excitation accounted best for the $\overline{n}$ dependence.
+In some cases we have also included cross-contributions (relaxation- and cavity-relaxation-induced excitation).